Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/SoapUI.md

 You need to enter the following fields:

 - **Automation Engine** - Choose the SoapUI Automation Engine that you created in the previous section from the drop-down list.
-- **Script Type** -- This should be set to Linked for this case
+- **Script Type**: This should be set to Linked for this case
-- **Filename** -- This needs to be the full path to the SoapUi test project XML file or composite folder together with the test suite name and test case name separated by the pipe (\|) symbol.
+- **Filename**: This needs to be the full path to the SoapUi test project XML file or composite folder together with the test suite name and test case name separated by the pipe (\|) symbol.
 You can also pass custom command line switches as an optional final segment

     - For standard tests, you use the format:
     > Project XML File\|Test Suite Name\|Test Case Name\|Switches